zouyaoji/zouyaoji/README.md

 - 🌱 I'm a GISer from Chengdu, China.
 - 🔭 I’m currently working at SPD and working on weather visualization.
 - 📫 I’m a core contributor of [vue-cesium](https://github.com/zouyaoji/vue-cesium).
+This project made me officially certified as a Cesium Certified Developer.
 - 💬 Be free to reach me: [E-Mail](mailto:370681295@qq.com) or [here](https://github.com/zouyaoji/zouyaoji/issues).

 <!--